 Jeannie Leone, Bookkeeper and more!
 Jeannie has a extremely diverse background and skill set derived from her career in business, human resources, and accounting.
 She has served many organizations in the north country including the Forest Service, Mount Washington Auto Road, Attitash, and Meadowstone Farm.

-Jeremy Knowlton, WMSI Mobile STEM Lab's lead instructor, received his BS degree in Biology with a minor in Chemistry from the University of North Carolina at Chapel Hill in 2014.
+Jeremy Knowlton, WMSI's Youth Director and lead instructor, received his BS degree in Biology with a minor in Chemistry from the University of North Carolina at Chapel Hill in 2014.
 After graduating college he worked two years for the Appalachian Mountain Club’s A Mountain Classroom and Teen Wilderness adventures, where he led school groups on educational trips focusing on topics such as Geology, Ecology, and Leadership.
+Jeremy has been running WMSI's Mobile STEM Lab since 2016, growing the program to include 12 schools with 110-120 school visits per year while also running a thriving Summer Camp program.
 Jeremy is passionate about education and empowering students to learn and explore using creative methods.
-During his off time he enjoys trail running, hiking, and rock climbing in the playground that is the White Mountain National Forest.
+During his off time he enjoys trail running, hiking, and rock climbing in the White Mountains of New Hampshire.

 Marc Bucchieri, coordinator for WMSI's Instructor-Developer Corps (IDC).
 Marc graduated from Tufts University in 2016, where he majored in Mechanical Engineering an minored in Music.
 Since then he has worked for Outward Bound in central Oregon and Naturalists at Large in California, teaching students natural science as well as character development and technical outdoor skills.
 He loves exploring the intersection of engineering and outdoor adventure, whether this means using problem-solving techniques in a dicey weather situation or bringing the serenity of the mountains to an engineering task.
 He enjoys rock climbing, whitewater rafting, backpacking, and playing music with friends around a campfire.